 - There is no legal requirement to microchip other pets, but it is strongly advised by animal charities, and by us here at AAS Vets.

 - Do remember to keep your details up to date if you move house or change telephone number, so that you can be contacted if necessary.

-If you want to know more about getting your pet microchipped, get in touch and we’ll be happy to answer any questions you may have.
+If you want to know more about getting your pet microchipped, get in touch with us at AAS Vets in Gloucester and we’ll be happy to answer any questions you may have.
 There’s also some information available on the Government website which you may find useful https://www.gov.uk/get-your-dog-microchipped